“Giving up is something a Lauda doesn’t do.”

 Astonishingly, just six weeks after the horrific crash, he made an unprecedented comeback at the Italian Grand Prix in Monza.
 Fans and fellow drivers were in awe and cheered his return.

-His thirst for victory was so great he pulled up to the race in blood-soaked bandages and a specialized helmet due to the extensive scarring he had suffered.
+His thirst for victory was so great that he pulled up to the race in blood-soaked bandages and a specialized helmet due to the extensive scarring he had suffered.

 The season’s final race, the Japanese Grand Prix, became the battleground for a thrilling showdown between Lauda and Hunt.
 With a slim three-point lead over Hunt, Lauda’s absence from two earlier races due to the accident added an element of suspense.